 Here are my four “non-negotiable” events that require participation:

 Family Photo – At the top of my Thanksgiving list is getting a decent family photo.
-We have a few nice family pictures from graduations back in June, but one family member has completely changed in appearance (as in four inches and a different, leaner face) since June.
+We have a few nice family pictures from graduations back in June, but one family member has completely changed in appearance (as in four inches and a different, leaner face) since then.
 So, in an effort to provide an “up-to-date” family photo, I’m determined to take a new one this week.